liamodwyer/blog/README.md

 layout: page
 ---

-## This site
+## the site

-This site is somewhere for me to write about things I like.
+just somewhere for me to write about things I like.
 And practice git, github and markdown while I'm at it.
+And practice writing too.

-## License
+## license

 [public domain](http://unlicense.org/)